 \subsubsection{\textbf{Protostellar disk properties}}

 In this section, we compare protostellar disk properties in systems with multiple and single stars.
-For simplicity, we exclude systems that have confused disks that are blended with circumbinary structures (see \ref{sec:circumbinary}) or very close companions.
+For simplicity, we exclude systems that have confused disks that are blended with circumbinary structures (see \S\ref{sec:circumbinary}) or very close companions.
 Fig.~\ref{fig:Orion_disk_comparison} shows cumulative mass and size distributions for protostellar disks in Orion, which is the largest available sample \citep{TobinSheehan2020}.
 The disks are separated into three populations: single-star systems, close and intermediate multiple systems, and wide multiple systems.

-The disks in close and intermediate multiple systems are statistically smaller in mass and size than those in wide multiples with p$<$0.01 from a Kolmogorov-Smirnoff test, whereas the disks in single-star and wide multiple systems tend to be consistent in both mass and radius.
-These trends indicate that the proximity of companion stars in close and intermediate multiple systems affect young disk properties.
-Wider companion stars, however, have little to no effect and disks in those systems appear similar to those of single stars (see \S \ref{sec:MaterialforPlanets}).
+Disks in close and intermediate multiple systems are statistically smaller in mass and size than those in wide multiples with p$<$0.01 from a Kolmogorov-Smirnoff test, whereas disks in single and wide-multiple systems tend to be consistent in both mass and radius.
+These trends indicate that the proximity of companions in close and intermediate multiple systems affects young disk properties.
+Wider companions, however, have little to no effect, and disks in those systems appear similar to those of single stars (see \S \ref{sec:MaterialforPlanets}).

 \textbf{ }